 The cryptographic research consists mostly of cryptographic protocol analysis.

-One project studies anonymous communications and payment, which also involves theoretical work on how to prove protocols secure and how to increase confidence in the correctness of those proofs.
+One project studied anonymous communications and payment, which also involved theoretical work on how to prove protocols secure and how to increase confidence in the correctness of those proofs.

 Another more applied line of research relates to electronic voting and identification, where we have contributed analysis of (to-be-)deployed systems.